giridhar7632/the-MERN-stack/13-notes-crud.md

 ## Getting notes from the server

-We can get all the data from the sever using `get` method of axios.
+We can get all the data from the server using the `get` method of axios.
 We should add the header `Authorization` with the user token to get the notes.

-Navigate to `Home.js`and create a function `getNotes`.
+Navigate to `Home.js` and create a function `getNotes`.
 When the component renders, we should get the token from the local storage and send the HTTP GET request to the server.
 Then set the state(`notes`) to the array we got from the database.

 ```js
 // src/components/notes/Home.js